rolling-scopes-school/tasks/react/modules/tasks/performance/performance.md

 ### ❓ Can I use the React Compiler (automatic memoization)?

 No, the goal of this task is to learn manual optimization techniques.
 Using the React Compiler would defeat the learning purpose.

+### ❓ Should I use useCallback and useMemo everywhere?

+No. These hooks should be used primarily for heavy calculations or preventing unnecessary re-renders in large component trees.
+Using them everywhere adds unnecessary memory overhead and makes the code harder to read.
+"Premature optimization" can sometimes make an app slower because the work React does to compare dependencies isn't always cheaper than just re-running the function.